 c) Material nonpublic information.
 Material nonpublic information is any information that is not publicly available and a reasonable investor would likely consider important in making an investment decision (i.e., to buy, sell, or hold the company’s stock).
 Examples of material nonpublic information may include:

-The disclosure of sensitive or material nonpublic information may be harmful to Team Members or the company.
-Team Members should seek the GitLab Legal’s review if the content of what they intend to disclose includes this type of information via the #safe Slack channel.
-If in doubt, please inquire with the Director of Legal, Corporate before circulating this type of information externally via the #safe Slack channel.
+The disclosure of sensitive or material nonpublic information may be harmful to team members or the company.
+If the content to be disclosed includes any of the above information, team members should seek the GitLab Legal’s review via the #safe slack channel.
+If in doubt, please inquire with the Senior Director of Legal, Corporate via the #safe slack channel before circulating this type of information externally.

-The F in SAFE serves as a reminder that the company’s Financial information is so important to protect that it requires CFO’s approval prior to sharing externally.
+The F in SAFE serves as a reminder that the company’s Financial information is so important to protect that it requires Chief Financial Officer’s approval prior to sharing externally.
 Things to consider before disclosing:

 Company financials, including guidance (the company's own best estimates to shareholders of its upcoming earnings), forecasts and estimates are and should be considered confidential nonpublic confidential information.
-Team Members should also consider that information containing metrics or data can be used to figure a financial value of the company, and should therefore be considered confidential information.
-Examples of metrics or data that can be used to figure financial value include the number of customers in each offering tier, the contract amount of a large customer, the current 409a valuation for the company’s stock.
+Team members should also consider that information containing metrics or data can be used to figure a financial value of the company, and should therefore be considered confidential information.
+Examples of metrics or data that can be used to figure financial value include the number of customers in each offering tier, the contract amount of a large customer or expenses related to a category or type of third party services or vendors.
 Accordingly, financial information should not be disclosed publicly unless approved by GitLab’s Chief Financial Officer.

-When considering what information to disclose, Team Members should consider the pros and cons of the Effect the information will have on all parties inside and outside the company.
-Furthermore, Team Members should also consider that in some instances information intended to have one Effect may have a completely different, unintended Effect.
-When in doubt, talking it over with a colleague or reaching out via #safe is always a good option.
+When considering what information to disclose, team members should consider the pros and cons of the Effect the information will have on all parties inside and outside the company.
+Furthermore, team members should also consider that in some instances information intended to have one Effect may have a completely different, unintended Effect.
+When in doubt, talking it over with a colleague or reaching out via the #safe slack channel is always a good option.

-Team Members should also take into account each piece of information being shared as well as the information and documentation as a whole.
+Team members should also take into account each piece of information being shared as well as the information and documentation as a whole.
 The information you are sharing should not be viewed in a silo.
-Team Members should examine what type of effect all the information taken together will have.
+Team members should examine what type of effect all the information taken together will have and how the audience may or may not interpret the information.

-Any questions should be directed to Director of Legal, Corporate via the #safe Slack channel.
+Any questions should be directed to Senior Director of Legal, Corporate via the #safe slack channel.

 What should I do if I shared or I see GitLab information which has been shared that I think might be sensitive, inaccurate, financial, or might have an effect that is harmful to the company or helpful to investors?